AmarParamashetti/Terraform-GCP/README.md

   metadata_startup_script = <file_path_and_name>
 }
  ```
- Output : we can use multiple attrbute and get the details of resources
+ Output : we can use multiple attribute and get the details of resources
  ```
  output "InstanceID" {
+  description = "Get the instnace ID of created instance" value = google_compute_instance.vm-instance.instance_id
+}
+ output "HostName" {
-  description = "Get the instnace ID of created instance" value = google_compute_instance.vm-instance.id
+  description = "Get the instnace ID of created instance" value = google_compute_instance.vm-instance.hostname
 }
  ```